Ski Glove Leather Treatments, Conditioners and Balms: Guide to ingredients

 Olive Oil: It does almost everything good in terms of moisturizing (which is why humans use it on their skin), but there is a catch: it can develop bacteria and go rancid.
 That's not a problem on human skin if you bathe regularly, but on leather that is rarely washed with soap, it will become a problem.

 "Neatsfoot Oil".
 Some rave about it, others say it deteriorates leather and damages stitching.
-There are two different Neatsfoot products on the market: 100% natural Neatsfoot Oil made the old-fashioned way (boiled cow hooves), and "Neatsfoot Oil Compound", which is a synthetic product.
+There are two different Neatsfoot products on the market: 100% natural Neatsfoot Oil made the old-fashioned way by boiling cow hooves, and "Neatsfoot Oil Compound", which is a synthetic product.
 Neatsfoot Oil advocates are using old-fashioned natural Neatsfoot Oil, and those who say it damages leather and stitching have been disappointed by synthetic Neatsfoot Oil Compound.

 The BAD ingredients for leather ski glove treatments :

 Chemical-based compounds, often made from petroleum by-products.
-They are by far the most used ingredients.
+They are by far the most commonly used ingredients.
 But why?
 It's simple, they are very inexpensive to produce and they work very well for water sealing leather, but they have significant side-effects that better, more expensive ingredients do not.
-Learn more